MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 to do about your feedback!” and what actually gets done to address issues and make positive incremental changes.

-## Compelling data points that reveal why action taking is critical
+## Compelling data points reveal why action taking is critical

 Compelling data points show action taking is critical:

-- People who don’t believe action is taken are 7x more likely to report being disengaged compared to those people who believe action will be taken.
+- People who don’t believe action is taken are 7x more likely to report being disengaged compared to people who believe action will be taken.

 - Teams where the manager uses action planning in the Glint